Sensory Processing Issues

 Sensory Processing Disorder can occur in just one sensory input or across several senses.

 A child with dyspraxia, may have difficulties with poor motor planning, and properly gauging their body’s position or movement, especially for new tasks.
-This can impact a child’s social experiences when it comes to sports or children’s games.
-Using writing and other hand instruments efficiently can impact their social and academic worlds, also.
-The dangers of social isolation are real.

 How can getting an astrology chart done for my child with sensory processing disorder help me and my child?